-(i) A candidate who has obtained minimum Grade D and a Qualifying Certificate at the Secondary School Examination conducted by the Board may reappear at the examination for upgrading of performance, in the main examination in succeeding year only, provided he/she has not pursued higher studies in the mean time.
+- (i) A candidate who has obtained minimum Grade D in the five Subjects under Scholastic Area A and a Qualifying Certificate/Certificate of Continuous and Comprehensive Evaluation at the Secondary School Examination may reappear at the examination for upgrading of performance in one or more subjects in the main examination in succeding year only, provided he/she has not pursued higher studies in the mean time.
 He/she shall appear as a private candidate.
 Those reappearing in the whole examination may appear as regular candidates also.
-The candidates appearing for upgrading of performance in the examination can appear in the subject(s) only in which they have obtained minimum Grade D.

-- (ii) A candidate appearing for upgrading of performance shall appear in the syllabus prescribed for summative Assessment II only for the year of examination. - (iii) Candidates who appear for upgrading of performance shall be issued only Statement of Subject wise Performance reflecting the grades obtained in the said examination. - (iv) A candidate appearing for upgrading of performance in one or more subjects cannot appear for additional subject simultaneously.
+The candidates appearing for upgrading of performance in the examination can appear in the subject(s) in which they have appeared for the examination. - (ii) A candidate appearing for upgrading of performance shall appear in the syllabus prescribed for Summative Assessment II only for the year of examination. - (iii) Candidates who appear for upgrading of performance shall be issued only Statement of Subject wise Performance reflecting the grades obtained in the said examination. - (iv) A candidate appearing for upgrading of performance in one or more subjects cannot appear for additional subject simultaneously.